 A personal loan is funding that you borrow from a financial institution, i.e., a bank, credit union, or online lender, to cover specific and usually immediate financial needs.
-That includes the possibility that you might be applying for a personal loan to get a car, but the format is not auto-specific.
-While buying a car certainly qualifies as a reason you might want a personal loan, those loans are typically borrowed to cover short-term financial needs, like covering a medical bill, filling college financing gaps, or consolidating personal debt.
-Personal loans are structured so that you repay them in fixed monthly payments, usually for a term between two and seven years (although the repayment term may extend further than that, depending on the lender.)
+That includes the possibility that you might be applying for online personal loans to get a car, but the format is not auto-specific.
+While buying a car certainly qualifies as a reason you might want a personal loan, those loans are typically borrowed to cover short-term financial needs, like covering a medical bill or consolidating personal debt.
+Personal loans are typically structured so that you repay them in fixed monthly payments, usually for a term between one and seven years (although the repayment term may extend further than that, depending on the lender.)
 Personal loans are typically an option if you can’t rely on emergency funds or savings accounts to cover a relatively unexpected cost.
-Personal loans may or may not require collateral like a savings account or house (they are termed secured if they do, and unsecured if they don’t).
-Typically, the lender’s decision to approve the loan comes after it vets your financial health, including credit score, annual income, cash flow, employment status, and household debt-to-income ratio.
+These include small personal loans under $5,000 and large personal loans up to $100K.
+Personal loans may or may not require collateral like a savings account or house (they are termed ‘secured’ if they do, and ‘unsecured’ if they don’t).
+Typically, the lender’s decision to approve the loan comes after it assesses your financial health, including credit score, annual income, employment status, and household debt-to-income ratio.
 If your loan is secured, it may also need confirmation of your collateral’s worth.

 What is an Auto Loan?

-Auto loans are secured loans that are typically provided by banks, credit unions, online lenders, and auto financing companies.
-The lender “secures” the loan by requiring that the auto to be purchased with the loan serve as collateral for that loan.
+Auto loans are typically secured by the financed vehicle and may come from banks, credit unions, online lenders, and finance companies.
+The lender typically “secures” the loan by requiring that the financed car serves as collateral for that loan.
 In other words, if you default on an auto loan, the lender can repossess the vehicle and use it to cover the loan costs.
-With an auto loan, you agree to repay the funds over a specific period of time, usually between three and seven years.
-Interest rates tied to auto loans are fixed.
-For a borrower with a credit score of 600 or higher, the average annual auto loan rate for a new vehicle is around 3.00%.
-For a used auto, expect to pay an interest rate of around 3.5%.
-Auto loan applications will usually also require a credit check, along with a review of your recent work history, household income, debt-to-income review, and a history of any loan defaults.
+With an auto loan, you agree to repay the funds over a specific period of time, usually between 12 months and seven years.
+Some lenders may offer 144-month car loans or longer.
+Interest rates tied to auto loans can be fixed or variable.
+Auto loan applications and auto refinancing will usually also require a credit check, along with a review of your recent work history, household income, debt-to-income review, and a history of any loan defaults.

 Factors to Review Before Borrowing Money to Buy a Car

 Loan interest rate.
 By and large, auto loans may have a lower interest rate than personal loans.
 That’s mostly due to the security built into the auto loan.
-With an auto loan, the lender already has collateral in the form of the vehicle.
+With a secured auto loan, the lender already has collateral in the form of the vehicle.
 That reduces the lender’s risk of losing money, which typically translates to lower interest rates.
 Loan fees.
-Both auto loans and personal loans come with fees.
+Both auto loans and personal loans may come with fees.
 You should understand the fees (what they are, why they’re being charged, and in what amount) before you make any loan decisions.
 Common loan fees for both auto and personal loans may include origination fees (charged basically for processing the loan), documentation fees (charged by car dealerships to process an auto’s paperwork), late payment fees (charged if your payments are late), early repayment fees (which may be charged if you want to pay off your loan early), and destination/sticker fees (which reflect what manufacturers may charge to ship a new car to the dealership lot).
 Those fees can add up to several hundred dollars so it’s a good idea to vet them thoroughly.
 Down payments.
-Unless you’re paying cash, auto lenders require down payments.
-Typically, they aim for at least 20% of the cost of a new vehicle and around 10% for a used vehicle.
-If you’re using an auto loan, expect to be asked for a down payment based on a percentage of the vehicle’s estimated value.
+Auto lenders may require down payments.
+If you’re using a car loan, the lender may require a down payment based on a percentage of the vehicle’s estimated value.
 If you’re getting an unsecured personal loan, you won’t be asked for a down payment, though you may be asked about the intended use of the loan before you’re approved.